Ell1ott/OneTap/Roadpath.md

 For example the grocery list with the family, or tasks for a project with your coworkers.

-Here it would again be super handy to integrate with things like notion
+Here it would again be super handy to integrate with things like Notion

 #### Notifications

-It could even be nice if the other people gets notified when a person completes a task.
+It could even be nice if the other people get notified when a person completes a task.

+### General ideology behind social features

+Generally we want social features to be designed in a way that gets more people to know about OneTap, but NOT in a way that _forces_ them to use OneTap.
+They should basically still be able to interact with everyone that uses OneTap without having it themselves.

+Examples:

+- Task sharing - should (if possible) integrate with other apps, like Notion etc. so they don't have to switch as well
+- Spot sharing - when sharing a spot, it should just share a URL that shows the spot / collection of spots, so people without OneTap can access it nearly just as easily

+Why?
+We believe that it's always good if more people know about OneTap, but getting people to actually use the app should be due to the value in the app itself - not forced due to others using it.

-### intergration with different apps
+### Integration with different apps

-it's super important that when building OneTap we remember that people already got other apps, that they already use daily.
-So they will wont want to switch these app over.
+It's super important that when building OneTap we remember that people already have other apps that they already use daily.
+So they won't want to switch these apps over.
 This means that OneTap should be as good as possible to integrate with these apps

-Definitly:
+Definitely:

-- Calender
+- Calendar
-  - Google calender
+  - Google Calendar
   - Outlook

 Possibly:

-- Task manegers
+- Task managers
   - Notion
   - Trello
-- Maps - for example to quickly getting directions to a saved spot
+- Maps - for example to quickly get directions to a saved spot
-  - Google maps
+  - Google Maps
 - Fitness - for stat tracking
   - Strava?